City Manager's Office

 - Other actions as required by the mayor and City Council or code of ordinances

-Also included within the city manager’s office are occasional special projects that are city-supported services not housed within specific departments.
+Also included within the city manager’s office are special projects that are city-supported services not housed within specific departments.

 Additionally, the PIO communicates relevant city information to employees on a regular basis and serves as a point of contact for citizen inquiries.
 The PIO also serves as the city’s liaison to the media, assisting them in obtaining information and interviews and serving as city spokesperson as directed.